 stamped in a non-painted area, that would provide some clue, or a display of what appears to be a double stamping before the serial number. (updated 10/20/10)

 Ok, it goes like this: example serial is 5123321 (5 - 123 - 321)

-The 5 is the year made, 1975 - The 123 was the number of machine off the line that day - The 321 was the day of the year it came off the line.
+The 5 is the year made, 1975 - The 123 was the day of the year - The 321 was the number of the machine that came off the line that day.
 One could determine if it was built on a Monday, or perhaps a Wednesday.
+Now

 3/23/14: Update for the Athena 1200 - 2000 and Touch Tronic 2005